Islom-Radjapov/AI_speaking/README.md

-# speaking_date
-program that tells the exact date and time
+Program that tells the exact date and time ...

 requirements file for windows only